Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-UpgradetoCH-CoreVT.md

 # Virtual Terminal

 <!-- theme: danger -->
->  The following documentation is for **Payeezy** migration clients only.
+>  The following documentation is only for **Payeezy** merchants that are upgrading to Commerce Hub.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

 ## General